MaPPmath/mappmath.github.io/pages/hsc/hsc.md

 regardless of background.
 Our hope is that this event will convince students who don't already love math to broaden their horizons a little.

+---

-## What kinds of puzzles are these?
+# What kinds of puzzles are these?
 How should we practice?

 Students will have fun regardless of their previous experience with math puzzles.
-However, competitive teams may want to try their hand at solving problems from previous games.
-MaPP has open-sourced their game books below.
+However, competitive teams may want to try their hand at solving problems from previous games:

 - [Lamar Mathematical Puzzlehunt 2015][lamp2015]
 - [High School Challenge '16][hsc16]